-A Point Grey camera with a Computar M0814-MP Lens is employed as our visual sensor.
+A Point Grey camera is employed as our visual sensor.
 The Vision module has two tasks: object recognition and relative position estimation.
 We first map the RGB pixels to 8 color space simultaneously.
 Then, we resize the original image into a smaller one and use it for the detection of our objects, thus saving computational resources.
 This procedure takes full advantage of the tools the newly applied ROS middle-ware provides us with.